The Friday Deploy That Taught Me to Respect PostgreSQL

 ORDER BY month DESC, pipeline_value DESC;

-In development, our deals table had about 4,000 rows.
+In dev, our deals table had about 4,000 rows.
 The query ran in 12ms.
+Shipping it.

-The feature had been live for three days without issue — because all existing customers were small, with a few thousand deals each.
+The feature had been live for three days without issue because all existing customers were small with a few thousand deals each.
 Then the enterprise client logged in.
-PostgreSQL started a sequential scan of 8.3 million rows to find their tenant's deals, then joined each one against the users table, then the companies table.
-All while our mobile app's aggressive retry logic turned a slow response into a storm.
+Postgres started a sequential scan of 8.3 million rows to find their tenant's deals, then joined each one against the users table, then companies.
+All while our mobile app's retry logic turned a slow response into a storm.

 11:14 AM Monday — Disaster Timeline